letoram/safespaces/README.md

 bindings defined for the global config will be biased in favor of the global config and a warning printed to stdout for each collision.

+## In- use Configuration

+Though the config.lua (+ whatever device and space specific bindings that you use) specify the different active keybindings, there are some that are particularly important to know about.

+hmd/reset : default bound to meta+F5, this will define your current viewing angle as your default 'staring comfortably forward' position.
+This can be used to reorient yourself and to work around drift in the orientation sensor tracking.

+hmd/step\_ipd=0.1 or -0.1 : default bound to meta+F9,meta+F10, and is used to change the virtual relative eye distance.

 ## Troubleshooting

 There are a number of moving parts that can go wrong here, depending on the